tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

 You can also test these rules by imputting test data and running the rules against that data.
 All variables will be outputted so you can see how the rules change them.
 If there is a syntax error in the rules we will let you know where, you can also click the link to see the error in the Code Editor.

+The test shows everything in a raw format for people who want to know everything about what is happening.
+You don't have to worry about things like repeating identical actions appearing on the clients side.

 .. image:: images/test2.gif